emissary-ingress/emissary/reference/core/resolvers.md

 ### The Kubernetes Endpoint Resolver

 The Kubernetes Endpoint Resolver configures Ambassador Edge Stack to resolve Kubernetes endpoints.
-This enables the use of more [advanced load balancing configuration](/reference/core/load-balancer).
+This enables the use of more a [advanced load balancing configuration](/reference/core/load-balancer).
 When this resolver is used, the endpoints for the `service` defined in a `Mapping` are resolved and used to determine where requests are sent.

 ```yaml
 ---